ff13dfly/Anchor/README.md

 ### Issues about Rust & Substrate

-* Set up Rust environment.
+1. Rust language.
 It is popular and you will find a lot of resource to learn about it.
 Only one suggestion myself, be patient instead of being crazy.
+After the enviroment is set up successful, the following commands are used to test and build anchor code.

 ```SHELL
 # unit test , change directory to frame/anchor first
 cargo test